Katarungang Pambarangay: History

-Operation, rules and procedures
+Operation, rules, and procedures

 The Lupon Tagapamayapa is the body that comprises the barangay justice system and on it sit the barangay captain and 10 to 20 members.
 The body is normally constituted every three years and holds office until a new body is constituted in the third year.
-They receive no compensation except honoraria, allowances and other emoluments as authorized by law or barangay, municipal or city ordinance.
+They receive no compensation except honoraria, allowances, and other emoluments as authorized by law or barangay, municipal or city ordinance.

-Almost all civil disputes and many crimes with potential prison sentences of one year or less or fines 5,000 or less.
-Philippine pesos are subjected to the system.
+Almost all civil disputes and many crimes with potential prison sentences of one year or less or fines of 5,000 Philippine pesos or less are subjected to the system.
 In barangays where a majority of members belong to an indigenous people of the Philippines, traditional dispute mechanisms such as a council of elders may replace the barangay judicial system.

-Upon receipt of the complaint, the chairman to the committee, most often the barangay captain, shall the next working day inform the parties of a meeting for mediation.
-If after 15 days for the first meeting, the mediation is not successful then a more formal process involving the pangkat or body must be followed.
-There is another 15-day period to resolve the dispute through this more formal process, extendable by the pangkat for yet another 15-day period.
-If not settlement has been reached, then a case can be filed in the regular judicial system of the Philippines.
+Upon receipt of the complaint, the chairman of the committee, most often the barangay captain, shall the next working day inform the parties of a meeting for mediation.
+If, after 15 days for the first meeting, the mediation is not successful, then a more formal process involving the pangkat or body must be followed.
+There is another 15-day period to resolve the dispute through this more formal process, extendable by the pangkat for yet another 15 days.
+If no settlement has been reached, then a case can be filed in the regular judicial system of the Philippines.